Which Oil is Best for a Kidney Patient?

 If you’re wondering, is canola oil good for kidney patients?
 It depends on the type of oil.

 Canola oil does not contain any phosphorus or potassium.
-The majority of canola oil is unsaturated fats.
+The majority of canola oil is monounsaturated fats.
 Its two main fats are oleic and linoleic acids.

 Canola oil is also a good source of vitamin E and K. One tablespoon of canola oil also provides 16% vitamin E and 7 to 10% of the daily recommendation intake (DRI) for vitamin K. Canola oil also contains antioxidants chlorophyll and beta-carotene.